 In such cases it does not make sense to query the site, and a self-evident correction (or an 'automatic obvious data modification') can be used to amend the data.
-The use of such self-evident corrections (SECs) must be tightly controlled however:
+The use of such self-evident corrections (SECs) must be tightly controlled, however:

-• They should be restricted to a pre-agreed list of situations where they could be applied, normally agreed at the level of the individual study (often starting with a default list maintained by the data centre).

-- There should be a clear procedure to follow when self-evident corrections are applied, including instructions on how the source document should be marked to indicate that the correction had been made. - The procedure should include a mechanism that allows the investigators at the site to endorse any SECs made, e.g. sending each site's final list of SECs back to the sites at the end of the study for inspection.
+- They should be restricted to a pre-agreed list of situations where they could be applied, normally agreed at the level of the individual study (often starting with a default list maintained by the data centre). - There should be a clear procedure to follow when self-evident corrections are applied, including instructions on how the source document should be marked to indicate that the correction has been made.
+SECs should be recorded transparently - those that are only deducible from an in-depth audit trail review are not acceptable. - The procedure should include a mechanism that allows the investigators at the site to endorse any SECs made, e.g. sending each site's final list of SECs back to the sites at the end of the study for review.
+A single sign-off to cover multiple SECs is acceptable provided the scope of the signature is clear.
 Note that the GCP requirement is for changes to be endorsed (i.e. approved) rather than checked.
-A pre-defined and pre-agreed set of pre-conditions for SECs, as described above, is therefore the most important component of SEC management.
+A pre-defined and pre-agreed set of pre-conditions for SECs, as described above, is, therefore, the most important component of SEC management.

 Self-evident corrections could be applied to eRDC systems as well.
 But data entry checks should pick up the sort of obvious error that would call for a SEC and, even if something looked like it needed a self-evident correction, it could simply be sent back to the site as a query.
-SECs make sense for paper based studies because queries are relatively expensive and time consuming, but they are usually much quicker and cheaper to resolve in an eRDC study.
+SECs make sense for paper-based studies because queries are relatively expensive and time-consuming, but they are usually much quicker and cheaper to resolve in an eRDC study.

-SECs are therefore discouraged in an eRDC context.
-An argument is sometimes made that before they can be coded, composite adverse event terms need to be split by applying SECs (e.g. 'vomiting and diarrhoea' turned into two distinct reports), and that this applies to eRDC systems as much as to paper based trials.
+SECs are, therefore, discouraged in an eRDC context.
+An argument is sometimes made that before they can be coded, composite adverse event terms need to be split by applying SECs (e.g. 'vomiting and diarrhoea' turned into two distinct reports), and that this applies to eRDC systems as much as to paper-based trials.
 Even here, however, good training of site staff, and prompt querying of problematic data entry, should be able to resolve the issue without recourse to SECs.

-The evidence that the standard had been met would include:
+Evidence that the standard has been met would include:

-- the relevant controlled documents (e.g. examples of data management plans with selfevident correction instructions in them); - discussion with and demonstration by the centre staff of the procedure in action.
+- the relevant controlled documents (e.g. examples of data management plans with self-evident correction instructions in them); and - a discussion with, and demonstration by centre staff of the procedure in action.